DoorDash shows surge in revenue growth, profitable quarter in IPO filing

 Victory in the ballot contest allows Uber, Lyft and other consumer internet allies to set the employment terms of the gig economy that they helped create.

-DoorDash, the largest U.S. third-party delivery company for restaurants, was valued at roughly $16 billion after its most recent funding round in June, according to data platform PitchBook.
+DoorDash, the largest U.S. third-party delivery company for restaurants, has till date raised about $3 billion and was valued at roughly $16 billion after its most recent funding round in June, according to data platform PitchBook.

-Till date, it has raised roughly $3 billion from a wide range of investors including SoftBank Vision Fund, DST Global, Temasek Capital and Sequoia Capital.

 Goldman Sachs and J.P.
 Morgan are the lead underwriters for DoorDash’s IPO.

-Reporting by Anirban Sen in Bengaluru and Joshua Franklin in New York; Additional reporting by Noor Zainab Hussain and Niket Nishant; Editing by Arun Koyyur and Shounak Dasgupta
+Reporting by Anirban Sen in Bengaluru and Joshua Franklin in New York; Additional reporting by Noor Zainab Hussain and Niket Nishant; Editing by Shounak Dasgupta

 Our Standards: The Thomson Reuters Trust Principles.